-- 1. To receive and note report OS/21/13. - 2.
-To note that Cabinet will be asked to approve the amendments to the FHDC Housing Service Tenancy Policy (as set out in Appendix 1) that will allow for the cessation in issuing fixed term tenancies, and the reversion to the use of secure tenancies for permanent council housing lettings. - 3.
-To note that Cabinet will be asked to authorise officers to investigate and implement the most effective way to convert existing fixed term tenancies to secure tenancies. - 4.
-To provide feedback on the use of fixed term tenancies for Council tenants.
+- 1. To receive and note report C/21/87. - To approve the amendments to the FHDC Housing Service Tenancy Policy (as set out in Appendix 1) that will allow for the cessation in issuing fixed term tenancies, and the reversion to the use of secure tenancies for permanent council housing lettings. - 3.
+To authorise officers to investigate and implement the most effective way to convert existing fixed term tenancies to secure tenancies.